yujiri8/yujiri.xyz/software/pythontut8.md

 ```
 Then you'll see that help text in pydoc.

 Some of the info you see in pydoc has to do with super advanced stuff about how Python's memory management works under the hood (like the `__weakref__` attribute it usually lists on classes), so feel free to ignore things you don't understand.
 It also makes use of type annotations, and a feature I haven't explored: you know how function arguments can be passed positionally or by name?
-Well, they decided there should be a way to define a function so that certain parameters *must* to be passed by position and certain ones *must* be passed by name.
+Well, they decided there should be a way to define a function so that certain parameters *must* be passed by position and certain ones *must* be passed by name.
 I think it's a questionable feature, but you'll see the syntax in pydoc, and the spec for it is [PEP 570](https://www.python.org/dev/peps/pep-0570/#syntax-and-semantics).

 ---